 As of December 31, 2022, the Company had a working capital surplus of approximately \$3.2 million, and cash of approximately \$6.3 million.
 For the year ended December 31, 2022, the Company had a net loss of approximately \$29.2 million.
 During the year ended December 31, 2022, the Company used approximately \$18.9 million of cash for operating activities.
 As part of the Inpixon ("Inpixon") group of companies, the Company has historically been dependent upon Inpixon for its working capital and financing requirements until the closing, as Inpixon uses a centralized approach to cash management and financing of its operations.
 Financial transactions relating to the Company were accounted for through the net parent investment account.
 Accordingly, none of Inpixon's cash, cash equivalents or debt at the corporate level has been assigned to the Company in the combined carve-out financial statements other than any such amounts that may already be represented as cash balances of the Design Reactor, Inpixon Canada and Inpixon Philippines bank accounts as of December 31, 2022.
 Net parent investment represents Inpixon's interest in the recorded net assets of the Company.
 All significant transactions between the Company and Inpixon have been included in the accompanying combined carve-out financial statements.
 Transactions with Inpixon are reflected in the accompanying Combined Statements of Changes in Equity as "Parent's net investment" and in the accompanying Combined Balance Sheets within "Parent's net investment."
 The income statement of the Company includes revenues and expenses that are specifically identifiable to the Company plus certain allocated corporate overhead or other shared costs based on methodologies that management deems appropriate for the nature of the cost.
-All significant intercompany accounts and transactions between the businesses comprising the Company have been eliminated in the accompanying combined financial statements.
-As part of the spin-off transaction, Inpixon contributed the cash needed so tha
+All significant intercompany accounts and transactions between the businesses comprising the Company have been eliminated in the accompany have been eliminated in the accompany have been eliminated in the accompany have been eliminated in the accompany